 Continually bearing witness to the stunning brilliance of Black and brown women and nonbinary thinkers, writers, artivists, and organizers

 [Pronouns: she/ her/ hers]

 She also previously held internships with VONA, a Bay Area-based summer writing workshop for writers of color, and Aunt Lute, a multicultural women’s publishing press in San Francisco.
-Learkana’s passion for and pursuit of social justice is derived from the following: 1) her lived experiences as a working-class woman of color raised by a Cambodian refugee mother in California’s Central Valley, 2) a liberal arts women's college education that prioritized critical thinking and consciousness-raising, and 3) Internet memes.
+Learkana’s passion for and pursuit of social justice is derived from the following: 1) her lived experiences as a woman of color raised by a Cambodian refugee mother in California’s Central Valley, 2) a liberal arts women's college education that prioritized critical thinking and consciousness-raising, and 3) Internet memes.
 She believes liberation necessitates centering and uplifting the voices of Black and Indigenous folks, and that intersectionality as a critical lens is mandatory for meaningful success in equity and movement work.

 Learkana strongly identifies as an intersectional feminist, a Virgo, a Beyhive member, and a writer.
-Her work has been featured in All about Skin: Short Fiction by Women of Color, the Asian American Literary Review, Project Yellow Dress, and Stilt House.
+Her work has been featured in All about Skin: Short Fiction by Women of Color, the Asian American Literary Review, Project Yellow Dress, Stilt House, and Backbone.
 In her spare time, Learkana thinks about how to leverage her privileges to push back against oppression, but also enjoys working on creative writing/art projects, grabbing boba with friends, singing karaoke, utilizing social media as a learning tool, and ensemble drumming with BoomShake Music, a grassroots collective of predominantly women, trans, and gender non-conforming people of color who energize various social justice movements in the Bay Area through drum rhythms, songs, chants, and storytelling.